Types of Psychedelic Mushrooms: A Complete Guide to Psilocybin Species Around the World

 How can I safely identify a psychedelic mushroom?

 Don’t try to identify a magic mushroom in the wild.
 Always default to a professional.
-Ideally, you should attend a legal retreat, led by scientists and facilitators who have years of experience cultivating and dosing psilocybin.
+Ideally, you should attend a legal retreat, led by therapists and facilitators who have years of experience cultivating and administering psilocybin.

 What factors affect the potency of magic mushrooms?